j-a-m-l/eurocrats/ROADMAP.md

 This version should deal with all the VAT corner cases, like:

- * VAT thresholds by country.
+ * VAT thresholds by country?
  * VAT for autonomous regions.
  * Special VAT rates.
  * Custom VAT exemptions.